From the time I was a little child, I always asked myself: Is the American Bully a good family dog?

 American Bullies love walking, running, playing, jumping, and pretty much any form of physical activity.
 When given the right amount of exercise, American Bullies make excellent pets.

-Having said that, they may not be the right choice for you if you do not have time for play.
-When not exercised properly, American Bullies can get bored quickly, and as we all know – boredom in dogs leads to destruction.
+They may not be the right choice for you if you do not have time for play.
+When not appropriately exercised, American Bullies can get bored quickly, and as we all know – boredom in dogs leads to destruction.

-So before you make a commitment to getting an American bully, make sure you have ample time to exercise them.
+So before you commit to getting an American bully, make sure you have ample time to exercise them.

 How Much Grooming Does An American Bully Require?